top of page

 pen and paper drawing

-January 1 — New Year’s DayInstead of resolutions, consider sharing:
+January 1 — New Year’s Day

-• one word you’re carrying into the year
+• One word you’re carrying into the year

-• a lesson you’re leaving behind
+• A lesson you’re leaving behind

-• a quiet intention for your work
+• A quiet intention for your work

 This sets the tone without pressure.

-January 11 — National Thank You Day (UK & international)
+January 11 — National Thank You Day (UK & International)

 A simple, human moment to acknowledge collaboration, support, or community.
+This is a good day to:

-• thank a mentor, collaborator, or client
+• Thank a mentor, collaborator, or client

-• reflect on gratitude in your creative or professional life
+• Reflect on gratitude in your creative or professional life

-• highlight the unseen work behind what you do
+• Highlight the unseen work behind what you do

-January 14 — National Dress Up Your Pet Day (UK & international)This one works best if you already share personal or behind-the-scenes moments.
+January 14 — National Dress Up Your Pet Day (UK & International)

-• a light, playful post featuring your pet
+• A light, playful post featuring your pet

-• a reflection on companionship, routine, or care
+• A reflection on companionship, routine, or care

 January doesn’t need a hook — it is the hook.
+Post ideas that work well include:

 • “What I’m focusing on this month”